Gun violence in King County

 What Public Health is doing to prevent gun violence

 - Supporting a public awareness campaign around safe storage of guns.
-Learn more about Lok-It-Up
+Learn more about LOCK-It-Up

 - Collecting data and identifying trends.
 View King County and Washington statistics, facts, and reports